nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `clientele+.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14A-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for Clientele+.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+1. Double-click the file to start the app.
+The GUI should appear in a few seconds.
+Note how the app contains some sample data.
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+    * `list` : Lists all clients.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Add a client named `John Doe` to the Clientele+.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `delete 3` : Deletes the 3rd client shown in the current list.

-   * `clear` : Deletes all contacts.
+    * `clear` : Deletes all clients.

     * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.